Skip to main content

 Why should risk be calculated?

-When prioritizing vulnerabilities, relying on CVSS alone is simply not enough.
-It’s crucial to understand that vulnerabilities are forever subjective - exploiting the same exact vulnerability will have a different impact on different environments and, as such, should be treated differently.
+Relying on CVSS alone is simply not enough when prioritizing vulnerabilities.
+It's crucial to understand that vulnerabilities are forever subjective—exploiting the same exact vulnerability will have a different impact on different environments and, as such, should be treated differently.
 Having this in mind, organizations ought to prioritize vulnerabilities according to the specific risk they pose to their environment, and the Vulcan Cyber ExposureOS platform automatically calculates this risk for you.

 Vulcan Cyber ExposureOS risk algorithm